ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: faq}
 {: support}

 The service instance resides in an account in an enterprise, and is participating in consolidated billing.
 When consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance in an enterprise account, only that instance will report a non-zero quantity of authorized users.
-All other {{site.data.keyword.contdelivery_short}} service instances in the enterprise hierarchy will report zero authorized users, even though they continue to list their authorized users.
+All other {{site.data.keyword.contdelivery_short}} service instances in the enterprise hierarchy and in the same region will report zero authorized users, even though they continue to list their authorized users.
 For more information about consolidated billing, see [Consolidated billing](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage#consolidated_billing).

 ## Can I avoid being billed for the same authorized users in multiple instances of the {{site.data.keyword.contdelivery_short}} service?